NiceLionel/Quadrotor-Simultaneous-Localization-Planning-and-Control/README.md

 3. ***Setup***:
-Navigate to the project directory and install the necessary packages:
+Navigate to the project directory and install the necessary packages: cd Quadrotor-Simultaneous-Localization-Planning-and-Control python setup.py install

-'''cd Quadrotor-Simultaneous-Localization-Planning-and-Control'''
-'''python setup.py install'''

-4. ***Run the Simulation***:
+5. ***Run the Simulation***:
 Launch the simulation and observe the quadcopter in action:

 python path_to_main_script.py